IUDataStructuresCourse/course-web-page-spring-2025/lectures/deduce-programming.md

 ## Recursive Functions: List Length

-The `length` function, defined below returns the number of elements in a linked list.
+The `len` function, defined below returns the number of elements in a linked list.
 The length of an empty list is `0` and the length of a list that starts with a node is one more than the length of the list starting at the next node.